flom/flom.github.io/_drafts/linear-regression.markdown

 where $y$ is the price and $x$ is the size of the house.
 The parameters $m$ and $b$ we don't know yet.
-With linear regression we want to compute the parameters automatically so that the function outputs values very close to our data.
+With linear regression we want to compute the parameters $m$ and $b$ automatically so that the function outputs values very close to our data.
-For example, giving 150 into the function should output a value close to 150000 ($f(150) \approx 150000$).
+For example, giving 150 into the function should output a value close to 150000: $f(150) \approx 150000$.

 ## Notation and Terminology